Policy of personal data processing by LEPL – National Agency of Public Registry

 f) Data related to the membership of the professional union - in cases of submission of application, registration and availability of information in the Register of Entrepreneurs and Non-Entrepreneurial (non-commercial) Legal Entities;

-g) Data related to criminal records and/or charge/conviction for the purpose of registering a right/obligation/subject/public-law restriction in various registers administered by the Agency, when a person himself submits a document containing such data or it is submitted by a court or other administrative bodies;
+g) data related to criminal convictions, charges, or sentencing – in cases of registration/accounting of a right, obligation, subject, public-law restriction, and/or prohibition in various registries maintained by the Agency, where the person personally submits a document containing such data or where such document is submitted by a court or another administrative authority;

 i) Special category data of a minor - only on the basis of the written consent of their parent or other legal representative, except for cases expressly provided by law;

-j) Data of a deceased person - the data specified in this paragraph about a deceased person are processed if the interested person or the person specified in the registered data/registration documentation is deceased;
+j) Data of a deceased person - the data specified in this paragraph concerning a deceased person shall be processed if the data subject is deceased;

 Purpose of processing